-The reverberation mapping technique was pioneered in the optical, where the location and motion of gas flows that constitute the "broad-line region" (BLR) are constrained by observing the time-delayed response of broad emission lines to the variable continuum flux from the black hole accretion disk (e.g. Peterson 1993; Bentz et al. 2009).
-In recent years, higher cadence observing campaigns at shorter wavelengths has allowed for reverberation mapping of the continuum-emitting accretion disk in the UV/optical (e.g. Edelson et al. 2015; Cackett et al. 2018), and even within the inner tens of gravitational radii with X-ray reverberation (e.g. Uttley et al. 2014).
+The reverberation mapping technique was pioneered in the optical, where the location and motion of gas flows that constitute the "broad-line region" (BLR) are constrained by observing the time-delayed response of broad emission lines to the variable continuum flux from the black hole accretion disk (e.g., Peterson 1993; Bentz et al. 2009).
+In recent years, higher cadence observing campaigns at shorter wavelengths have allowed for reverberation mapping of the continuum-emitting accretion disk in the UV/optical (e.g., Edelson et al. 2015; Cackett et al. 2018), and even within the inner tens of gravitational radii with X-ray reverberation mapping from the dusty torus down to the inner accretion disk and corona, see Cackett et al. (2021).

-The UV wavelength regime is particularly important for understanding the inner centi-parsec gas flows in AGN using RM because of the presence of two of the strongest and most important diagnostic emission lines, $C \text{ iv } \lambda\lambda 1548$ , 1551, and $Ly\alpha \lambda 1215$ .
+The UV wavelength regime is particularly important for understanding the inner centi-parsec gas flows in AGNs using RM because of the presence of two of the strongest and most important diagnostic emission lines, $C iv \lambda\lambda 1548$, 1551, and $Ly\alpha \lambda 1215$.
 Moreover, the UV continuum arises primarily in the inner accretion disk and is a better proxy than the optical continuum for the unobservable ionizing continuum that drives the line variations.

 Several pioneering AGN UV spectral monitoring programs were undertaken with the International Ultraviolet Explorer (IUE) and the Hubble Space Telescope (HST) in the late 1980s and 1990s.
-These early campaigns led to an understanding of the practicalities of RM that informed more intensive campaigns, intended to determine not only sizes of the line-emitting regions, but also their kinematics (e.g., Horne et al. 2004).
-While ground-based optical campaigns designed for velocitydependent RM (2D RM) have achieved great success, there has only been one 2D RM program in the UV.
-This study of NGC 5548 is known as the AGN Space Telescope and Optical Reverberation Mapping program (AGN STORM; e.g. De Rosa et al. 2015; Kriss et al. 2019b).
+These early campaigns led to an understanding of the practicalities of RM that informed more intensive campaigns, intended to determine not only sizes of the lineemitting regions, but also their kinematics (e.g., Horne et al. 2004).
+While ground-based optical campaigns designed for velocity-dependent RM (2D RM) have been successful, there has only been one 2D RM program in the UV.
+This study of NGC 5548 is known as the AGN Space Telescope and Optical Reverberation Mapping program (AGN STORM; e.g., De Rosa et al. 2015; Kriss et al. 2019b).
 Here we present the first results from a second such program, this time on Mrk 817.
 We refer to the new campaign as AGN STORM 2, and henceforth refer to the NGC 5548 campaign as AGN STORM 1.

 The AGN STORM 1 program was a multiwavelength spectroscopic and photometric monitoring campaign that was undertaken in the first half of 2014 (HST Cycle 21), anchored by nearly daily observations of NGC 5548 over six months with the HST Cosmic Origins Spectrograph (COS).
-The HST observations were supplemented by high-cadence (approximately twice daily) X-ray and near-UV observations with Swift (Edelson et al. 2015), as well as intensive ground-based optical photometric (Fausnaugh et al. 2016a) and spectroscopic (Pei et al. 2017) monitoring, plus four observations with Chandra (Mathur et al. 2017).
+The HST observations were supplemented by high-cadence (approximately twice daily) X-ray and near-UV observations with Swift (Edelson et al. 2015), as well as intensive ground-based optical photometric (Fausnaugh et al. 2016) and spectroscopic (Pei et al. 2017) monitoring, plus four observations with Chandra (Mathur et al. 2017).